fga-eps-mds/2022-2-Squad07/README.md

 5. Send to origin branch: `git push origin <branch_name> / <local>`
 6. Create pull request through Github.

+## Contact us
+You may email to [ezdocsteam@gmail.com](mailto:ezdocsteam@gmail.com).
+We would be happy to answer your questions and set up a meeting with you.

 ## Open source licensing info